-In this use case, we will use the metagenomics tools included in OmicsBox to analyse the microbial communities in two different soda lakes from Brasil.
+In this use case we will use the metagenomics tools included in OmicsBox to analyze the microbial communities of two different soda lakes from Brazil.
 The original study was carried out by Ana P. D. Andreote, et al., 2018 (doi: 10.3389/fmicb.2018.00244).

-Soda lakes are special ecosystems found across Africa, Europe, Asia, etc. These lakes have high levels of sodium carbonate and an elevated salinity and pH.
-Given their special nature, it is interesting to examine their taxa composition and their functional patterns.
+Soda lakes are special ecosystems found across Africa, Europe, Asia, etc. These lakes show high levels of sodium carbonate and an elevated salinity and pH.
+Given their special nature, it is interesting to examine their taxonomic composition and their functional patterns.

-Salina Preta and Salina Verde lakes (Mato Grosso do Sul, Brazil) are two soda lakes which mainly differ by permanent cyanobacterial blooms in Verde lake, and by no record of cyanobacterial blooms in Preta lake.
-Therefore, it can be expected that very different microbial communities and functional compositions are present between lakes.
+Salina Preta and Salina Verde (Mato Grosso do Sul, Brazil) are two soda lakes which mainly differ by permanent cyanobacterial blooms in Verde, while Preta shows no record of cyanobacterial blooms.
+Therefore, it can be expected that highly different microbial communities and functional compositions are present between lakes.

 The objectives of the study are:

-- To describe the bacterial diversity between Salina Preta and Salina Verde lakes, and to identify the microorganisms responsible for blooms in Salina Verde.
+- To describe the bacterial diversity between Salina Preta and Salina Verde, and to identify the microorganisms responsible for blooms in Salina Verde.

 - To identify the functional genetic potential of these microbial communities.